xlxs4/second-brain/docs/Projects/ESA Design Booster.md

     -   documentation is always needed after completion (Akin's law), it almost never gets written post
 -   GitLab is necessary - PROJECT

 ---

+-   you need SYE, aka systems overview: for management, always see the forest, not the tree - PROJECT
+-   always be wary of cross-dependencies - PROJECT
+-   constantly track things, move deadlines appropriately, be on top of things - PROJECT
+-   be agile, especially in the beginning.
+Find what's good for you.
+Understand _why_ it's good for you - PROJECT

+---

+-   remember, everything's gonna be alright - PROJECT
+-   if it isn't, not to worry.
+It's an educational program - PROJECT
+-   you'll fuck up, constantly.
+Relax and learn from it - PROJECT
+-   try to build a momentum, then ride it, but guide it too; don't let it carry you - PROJECT

+---

+-   be afraid of the [bus factor](https://www.wikiwand.com/en/Bus_factor).
+But also always remember: NO ONE is irreplaceable - PROJECT (όσες φορές είπαμε να πάμε με τα νερά κάποιου δεν δούλεψε, you're capable)
+-   this is a very long-term project, it therefore transcends individuals - PROJECT
+-   have a plan B, C, D, ... - PROJECT (even about design, _even_ about people (just need it to work - Akin's Law)

+---

+-   it's a marathon, not a sprint - PROJECT
+    -   (... but there will be sprints) - PROJECT
+-   always find the next gen, preemptively - PROJECT
+-   more often than not, there's a bigger underlying problem, and it has to do with structure.
+People are usually not the source of the problem - PROJECT
+    -   but people CAN be the source of the problem.
+Never underestimate that.
+Especially if they are in a position of power, either organizationally or due to technical expertise - PROJECT
+    -   don't make someone coo lightly (i.e. don't endow with power lightly) - PROJECT

+---

+-   keep minutes, have agendas, don't recycle topics, end each topic with an action, make the most out of a meeting - PROJECT
+-   cross-team meetings are very important - PROJECT
+-   hold concurrent sessions, frequent meetings, be transparent always - PROJECT

+---

 -   taking initiatives is vital, how do you find someone to do the boring work?
 How do you get ordinary people to do the extraordinary? - PEOPLE